trevorprater/ThreshCluster.jl/README.md

 compared_quantity_accessor = stick->stick.length
 ```

-you could also use `compared_quantity_accessor = stick->getfield(stick,:length)`, but in this case the anonymous function increaes readability
+you could also use `compared_quantity_accessor = stick->getfield(stick,:length)`, but in this case the anonymous function and dot notation syntax readability

 The `distance_function` is the metric you use on two compared quantities.
 For real numbers you probably want:
 `distance_function(x,y) = abs(x-y)`